 The Cost Explorer interface enables you to view costs, usage and return on investment (ROI) for AWS services.
 The interface displays data for the past 13 months and can help you forecast your future spend.
 You can use the interface to create customized views, which can help further analyze your AWS costs and also identify certain areas for improvement.
 Additionally, the AWS Cost Explorer provides an API, which enables you to access data through your existing analytics tools.

-Learn more in our detailed guide to the AWS Cost Explorer (coming soon)
+Learn more in our detailed guide to the AWS Cost Explorer

 Image Source: AWS